Skip to Main Content

 What to know about HSBC credit card balance transfers

 Before applying for a current HSBC credit card, you’ll need to have an existing U.S. HSBC Premier checking account.
-When transferring a balance to an HSBC credit card, keep in mind:
+When completing a balance transfer to an HSBC credit card, keep in mind:

-• You’re responsible for other lender payments.
-In order to maintain a good credit score and stick to your budget, you should continue making payments on your other credit cards until the transfer processes.
+• You’re responsible for making payments to your other lenders.
+In order to maintain a good credit score and stick to your budget, you should continue making payments on your other credit cards until any balance transfers are completely processed.
+Keep in mind that balance transfers take time to complete, typically seven to ten business days with HSBC.

 • Some balance transfers are not allowed.
 You cannot transfer balances from an HSBC credit card, HSBC loan or HSBC affiliate to another HSBC card.

-• All promotional offer balance transfers are subject to fees.
+• All balance transfers are subject to fees.
 Depending on the card you have, balance transfers with HSBC include a transfer fee of $10 or up to 5 percent of the transfer, whichever is greater.
-HSBC states it does not charge balance transfers outside of promotional offers.

-• Promotional balance transfer offers have time limits.
-Balance transfers with HSBC must be completed in the first 60 days after opening your account.
-HSBC may still accept balance transfers after the promotional offer expires, but the transfer will be subject to the card’s standard variable APR.
+• Introductory balance transfer offers have time limits.
+To take advantage of any introductory balance transfer offers with HSBC (when available), your balance transfer must be completed in the first 60 days after opening your account.
+HSBC may still accept balance transfers after the introductory offer expires, but the transfer will be subject to the card’s standard variable APR.

 • You may receive a promotional balance transfer offer.
-If you already have a card with HSBC, it may send you a promotional balance transfer offer.
+If you already have a card with HSBC, you may be targeted with a promotional balance transfer offer.
 Term limits will be set within the offer details.

-How to do a balance transfer with an HSBC card
+How to do a balance transfer with an existing HSBC card

 1. Log in to your HSBC account in the top right corner and navigate to the account summary screen.